-6. Who are in the proposed class?
+6. Who is in the proposed class?

 The Consumer Rights Act 2015 allows for a collective claim to be brought on behalf of a group of persons who are alleged to have suffered a common loss as a result of anticompetitive conduct.
-The group is the "class" and all individuals within the group are "class members".
-Under the collective regime, groups of persons who have all suffered loss do not need to each bring an individual claim to obtain redress but may instead, receive compensation through a single, collective claim brought on their behalf by a class representative.
+The group is the proposed "class" and all individuals within the group are proposed

+"class members".
+Under the collective regime, groups of persons who have suffered loss do not need to each bring an individual claim to obtain redress but may instead, receive compensation through a single, collective claim brought on their behalf by a proposed class representative.

-The Collective Proceedings Order Application asks the Tribunal to allow the proposed claim to proceed on an "opt-in" basis on behalf of all Merchants who paid a Merchant Service Charge in respect of one or more Inter-regional Transactions and/or Commercial Card Transactions:
+The Collective Proceedings Order Application asks the Tribunal to allow the proposed claim to proceed on an "opt-in" basis on behalf of all Merchants who, at any point during the Claim Period, had in place a Merchant Agreement with an Acquirer which enabled the Merchant to accept Commercial Cards as a means of payment for transactions in the UK.